DRisdon/text-adventure/README.md

 This game primarily makes use of JQuery for DOM manipulation.
 Everything else is vanilla JavaScript, CSS and HTML.
 All images were hand-drawn.

-The game is set up in an object-oriented manner.
+The game is set up in an object-oriented manner, through a sort of linked directed graph data structure.
 There are objects for the player, each possible scene and all of their possible choices, enemies, items, and NPC's.
 The player has methods for acquiring items, fighting, and rendering, based on new items and stats.
 The scenes have a property linked to all of the possible choices that can be made at the time.
 The actual changing of scenes happens in a global `nextScene()` function, which eventually calls the `render()` functions of the player and scene.

 Combat is calculated based on player health and damage versus enemy health and damage.
 If the player fails to win a battle in 1 turn, the enemy will deal a random portion of their damage stat for every turn they are still alive.